AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/ud-firestore.md

       };

       // Finally, this function takes care of actually updating our document.
       //  We pass in the event in the parameter, again, to prevent default
       //    behavior from the form when we "submit" it. const handleSubmit = (e) => {
         e.preventDefault();
         // Create the reference to the specific document we want to update.
         //  This will include the ID of the document we have stored inside
         //    the body "state"
         const docRef = doc(db, "books", body.id);
         // Await the result from "updateDoc", this function takes in our
         //  document reference and an object with the fields we are updating
         //  in the document.
 We are using the "..." spread operator to lay
         //  all the fields in our body 'state' into this object. await updateDoc(docRef, {
           ...body,
-          // We do need format our date again to be a Firestore Timestamp
+          // We do need to format our date again to be a FireStore Timestamp.
-          // We call our Timestamp constructor, call the "fromDate" from the
+          //  To do so, all our Timestamp constructor, call the "fromDate"
-          // Timestamp object, and then create a "new Date" with our date string
+          //    from the Timestamp object, and then create a "new Date" with
-          // from our body "state".
+          //    our date string from our body "state".
           publish_date: Timestamp.fromDate(new Date(body.publish_date)),
         });
       };

       // We want to render a message that says "loading..." while our
-      // useEffect is making the query to our Firestore DB.
+      //  useEffect is making the query to our FireStore DB.
 While body
       //  is still null, we get this message.
-Now, if you never get the
+Heads up, if you never get the
       //  actual data, it is possible a document with that ID doesn't exist. if(!body){
         return <p>"loading..."</p>
       }

       // Once body actually has our data, we render our actual page details.
       //  Look through the form and understand how it all works.
 You can see
       //    certain inputs have certain events calling the functions above. return (
         <div className="edit_container">
           <h3 className="edit_title">Edit Book</h3>